awsdocs/aws-transfer-user-guide/doc_source/custom-step-details.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/transfer/latest/userguide/images/workflows-step-custom.png)

 **Note**
-For an example Lambda function, see [Example Lambda function for a custom workflow step](#example-workflow-lambda)
+For an example Lambda function, see [Example Lambda function for a custom workflow step](#example-workflow-lambda)\.

 With a custom workflow step, you must configure the Lambda function to call the [SendWorkflowStepState](https://docs.aws.amazon.com/transfer/latest/userguide/API_SendWorkflowStepState.html) API operation\. `SendWorkflowStepState` notifies the workflow execution that the step was completed with either a success or a failure status\.
-The status of the `SendWorkflowStepState` API operation is used to either invoke an exception handler step or a nominal step in the linear sequence based on the outcome of the Lambda function\.
+The status of the `SendWorkflowStepState` API operation invokes an exception handler step or a nominal step in the linear sequence, based on the outcome of the Lambda function\.

 If the Lambda function fails or times out, the step fails, and you see `StepErrored` in your CloudWatch logs\.
 If the Lambda function is part of the nominal step and the function responds to `SendWorkflowStepState` with `Status="FAILURE"` or times out, the flow continues with the exception handler steps\.
 In this case, the workflow does not continue to execute the remaining \(if any\) nominal steps\.
 For more details, see [Exception handling for a workflow](exception-workflow.md)\.